 Specific coursework requirements and related requirements for the Ph.D. degree in School Psychology are found in the appendices to this handbook.
 Foundation courses for the School Psychology Program are divided into several basic domains, based on recommendations by APA and by NASP for doctoral training.
-In addition to completing the basic required academic courses, doctoral students complete two supervised college teaching experiences.
-Also included are the practicum and internship experiences where specific competencies are to be demonstrated.
+In addition to completing the basic required academic courses, doctoral students complete practicum experiences, internship, and two supervised college teaching experiences.
 All courses are selected by students in consultation with their advisor.
-A general description of each of the basic domains of the School Psychology curricula is as follows:
+A general description of each of the basic domains of the School Psychology doctoral program curricula is as follows: